William Boyd (minister): Life

 In 1734, Boyd was an unsuccessful candidate for the clerkship of the general synod.
 His zeal for the faith was again shown in 1739, when he took the lead against Richard Aprichard, a probationer of the Armagh presbytery (who had scruples about some points of the Confession, and ultimately withdrew from the synod's jurisdiction).
 He was one of ten clergymen appointed by the synod at Magherafelt on 16 June 1747 to draw up a "serious warning" to be read from the pulpit against dangerous errors "creeping into our bounds".
 These "errors" referred to original sin, the "satisfaction of Christ", the Trinity and scriptural authority.
 The synod (despite its "serious warning") would not entertain a proposal to forbid the growing practice of inter-communion with nonsubscribers.

-Nothing more is known of Boyd until his death, which occurred at an advanced age on 2 May 1772.
+In 1754 Boyd was nominated to become the new minister at Carsphairn in Scotland; he was ordained on 24 February 1756 and was appointed Moderator of Presbytery at the end of that year.

+Boyd died on 2 May 1772; he was buried at Taughboyne.

+Family

+He was married with several children.

 Works

 Boyd published only "A Good Conscience, a Necessary Qualification of a Gospel Minister: a Sermon on Hebrews 13:18 Preached at Antrim on 15 June 1731 at a General Synod of the Protestants of the Presbyterian Persuasion in the North of Ireland" in Derry in 1731.